jjanelee97/react-native-workshop/README.md

+# React-Native workshop

+### Welcome!
+Let's learn how to code in react-native together.

 ## Set Up:

 :warning: We should already have node installed on our machines, but just in case, let's go way to the beginning: